 The Bank has established various credit facilities to provide additional liquidity if and as needed.
-At December 31, 2018 and 2017, these facilities from correspondent banks included unsecured lines of credit, a secured line of credit and a repurchase agreement line of credit totaling \$29,500,000 and \$27,500,000, respectively.
-The Bank had no outstanding balance against these lines at December 31, 2018 and \$2,103,000 outstanding at December 31, 2017.
+At December 31, 2019 and 2018, these facilities from correspondent banks included unsecured lines of credit, a secured line of credit and a repurchase agreement line of credit totaling \$29,500,000, respectively.
+The Bank had no outstanding balance against these lines at December 31, 2019 and December 31, 2018.

-In addition, the Bank has a secured line of credit of approximately \$27,417,000 with the Federal Home Loan Bank of Atlanta as of December 31, 2018.
+In addition, the Bank has a secured line of credit of approximately \$44,567,000 with the Federal Home Loan Bank of Atlanta as of December 31, 2019.
 Any borrowings from the Federal Home Loan Bank are secured by a blanket collateral agreement on a pledged portion of the Bank's 1-to-4 family residential real estate loans, multifamily mortgage loans, and commercial mortgage collateral.
-At December 31, 2018, a \$15,000,000 letter of credit in favor of the Commonwealth of Virginia-Treasury Board, to secure public deposits, was utilized from this line of credit.
-This pledging arrangement reduced the available credit for secondary liquidity needs to \$12,417,000.
-The Bank had no balance outstanding at December 31, 2018 and an outstanding balance of \$6,000,000 in borrowing from the Federal Home Loan Bank at December 31, 2017.
+At December 31, 2019, a \$15,000,000 letter of credit in favor of the Commonwealth of Virginia-Treasury Board, to secure public deposits, was utilized from this line of credit.
+This pledging arrangement reduced the available credit for secondary liquidity needs to \$29,567,000.
+The Bank had an outstanding balance at December 31, 2019 totaling \$5,000,000.
+The Bank had no outstanding borrowings from the Federal Home Loan Bank at December 31, 2018.

 The Bank has established a Discount Window facility at the Federal Reserve Bank of Richmond as part of its Contingency Liquidity Plan.
 Collateral would have to be pledged in order to borrow from the facility.
-No balance was outstanding on this line at December 31, 2018 or 2017.
+No balance was outstanding on this line at December 31, 2019 or 2018.